carlreinke/Hypersonic/README.md

 ## Supported Clients

-To use Hypersonic, you will need a Subsonic client that supports tag-based browsing.
+To use Hypersonic, you will need a Subsonic client.
 Some features of supported clients may not be supported.

 * [Aurial] (web)
 * [DSub] (Android)